 Miller-Young compares the treatment of Black women’s sexuality by larger society to the sugar refining process that turns brown sugar white, treating it as in need of refinement and manipulation.
 Thus, popular discourse of Black women as naturally savage, super-sexual beings flavors popular taste while holding white women held up as ideal, there’s still a taste for the real thing.

 Pornography as Culture and Industry

-Miller-Young notes that “Brown Sugar” also conveys adoration, loveliness, intimacy, lust, sensuality, sex, sweetness, affection and respect.
+Miller-Young notes that “Brown Sugar” also conveys adoration, loveliness, intimacy, lust, sensuality, sex, sweetness, affection, and respect.
 Porn stars like Jeannie Pepper, one of the first in the industry, took advantage of racial fetishism, choosing to play tropes like the “voodoo girl” in porn films in an effort to avoid being cast as the maid:

 Her performance attempts to reterritorialize the always already exploitable black female body as a potential site of self- governing desire, subjectivity, dependence and relation with others, and erotic pleasure.2

 Miller-Young defines pornography as the genre of mass-produced materials designed to arouse or titillate.
-The material of porn have existed and been regulated at least since the nineteenth century.
+The material of porn has existed and been regulated at least since the nineteenth century.
 Miller-Young notes that pornography has effects on several aspects of sex, race, and gender:

-- Cultural – Pornography creates a moral panic around sex based on fears of bad sex
+- Cultural – Pornography creates a moral panic around sex-based on fears of bad sex

 - Economic – The “pornification” of sex has led to mass production and consumption of pornography